 A Library of Dress Designs: Chapter "A"

-Later this summer Cherry Velvet will celebrate it's 10th Anniversary!
+In 2021 we celebrated 10 years of Cherry Velvet!
 Can you believe it!?
 We've been making beautiful dresses in Canada for you to love and having a blast doing it!

 We're starting to mark this milestone by reminiscing on these past 10 years.
 We thought you would enjoy seeing a complete pictorial history of all our dress designs.
 You'll get to revisit each of the names, designs, favourite prints and all the lovely women that have modelled our dresses for you to collect over the years.